iszczesniak/taw/concision.md

 * use X instead of Y -> replace X with Y

+* to come to a conclusion -> to conclude

 ## Rephrase negatives to affirmatives

 * Don't write what you don't have to. -> Drop what you can.